Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 A physical assault is the intentional infliction of or an attempt to inflict a harmful or offensive touching or contact upon the person of an official.
 Note that the rule is violated even if no contact is made with the person of an official.
 Such conduct shall include verbal threats and/or intimidation either or before, during or after the contest.
 All that is required is the “attempt.”

-Try to harm an umpire and you are banished.
+Try to harm an umpire and the offending parent will be banished.
 Threaten verbally to harm a referee, and “You’re out!”

-A person banned has to have the specific intent to “inflict a harmful or offensive touching” to be banned from high school sporting events.
+A parent or other person banned has to have the specific intent to “inflict a harmful or offensive touching” to be banned from student high school sporting events.

 Hands between jail bars